crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 ---
-description: This section focuses on popular open source defensive cybersecurity tools used as firewalls, IDS/IPS, SIEM/EDR, and packet analyzers
+description: This section focuses on popular open source defensive cybersecurity tools used for firewalls, IDS/IPS, SIEM/EDR, and packet analyzers
 ---

 # Defensive cybersecurity technologies